-Force proportional to displacement, free vibration, D’ Alembert’s principle, momentum and impulse.
-Application to principle of linear momentum to a single particle, rigid bodies and ideal systems.
-Application to principle of angular momentum to a single particle and rotating rigid bodies.
+Force proportional to displacement, free vibration, D’ Alembert’s principle, momentum, and impulse.
+Application to the principle of linear momentum to a single particle, rigid bodies, and ideal systems.
+Application to the principle of angular momentum to a single particle and rotating rigid bodies.
 Principle of conservation of momentum.

 Unit 3: Work and Energy

-Principle of work and energy for ideal system, Conservation of energy.
+Principle of work and energy for an ideal system, Conservation of energy.

 Unit 1: Electrostatics

-Coulomb’s law, Electric charge, Potential, Field & Capacitance, Potential gradient due to spherical cylindrical and plane charges, Electric force, Flux density and permittivity.
+Coulomb’s law, Electric charge, Potential, Field & Capacitance, Potential gradient due to spherical cylindrical and plane charges, Electric force, Flux density, and permittivity.
 Calculation of Capacitance of spherical, coaxial, cylindrical and parallel plate condenser.
-Energy stored in a electric field.
+Energy stored in an electric field.

 Unit 2: Electromagnetism